Samsung Electronics shows off new design for square-folding phone

 "Incredible, right?"
 Ms Jeong said, followed by applause from the floor.

-The world's largest smartphone maker is powering ahead with the launch of 5G phones and US$2,000 foldable handsets as it battles rivals Apple and Huawei Technologies in an increasingly saturated market.
+The world's largest smartphone maker is powering ahead with the launch of 5G phones and US$2,000 foldable handsets as it battles rivals Apple Inc and Huawei Technologies Co Ltd in an increasingly saturated market.

 Its new design enables the device to fold in half horizontally.